glotzerlab/gsd/doc/file-level-design.md

 ## Questions to think about

 * How many characters do we really need in a chunk name?
 32 makes the index entry a bit large (82 bytes).
 Reducing to 22 would improve file open times by 12%.
-* Do we need to support read only and read/write open flags?
 * GSD stores 2D arrays (this is the most common: Nx3 pos, vel, Nx4 orientation, etc...).
 Would we ever need 3 dim arrays?
 More dims?

 ## Use-cases